-The GTAAs new 2017 draft master plan: Chapter 6 on airside plans is notable for what it does and dosnt say about Pearson airport’s capacity restrictions.
+The GTAAs new 2017 draft master plan: Chapter 6 on airside plans is notable for what it does and doesn’t say about Pearson airport’s capacity restrictions.

-A summary of the Polonsky report recomendations.
-Dr. Gary Polonsky indepth report on the Pickering lands was the first independent report concerning the Pickering lands in decades.
-Over a dozen other “studies” have been financed by the two main groups opposed to building a new airport (the GTAA, and a group run by the tenants and local residents called Land over landings).
-The Polonski report is notable as the first effort to dig past the barrier of self interest to consult a broad spectrum of the community.
+A summary of the Polonsky’s report recomendations.
+Dr. Gary Polonsky’s in-depth report on the Pickering Lands was the first independent report in decades.
+Over a dozen other “studies” have been financed by other groups opposed to building a new airport.
+For a time this appeared to include the GTAA and has always included a group called Land Over Landings, since it was founded in 2005 by a group of lease holders and local residents.
+The Polonski report is notable as the first effort to dig past the barrier of local self-interest to consult a broad spectrum of the community.

-From TVO : A interesting background piece from TVO in 2015, even mentions the airpark, refers to land over landings, although the author did not appear to be aware of the land over landing financial conflict of interest.
-Three of the LOL executives, although not original land owners, are tenants on the Pickering lands and some members are running businesses (hobby to commercial farms ) on a Billion dollars of publicity owned land leased seemingly at a deep discount.
-The failure of land over landing to disclose this conflict of interest is a consistent problem for all reporters.
+From TVO : A interesting background piece from TVO in 2015, even mentions the airpark, refers to Land Over Landings, although the author did not appear to be aware of the potential for a financial conflict of interest.
+Three of the LOL executives, although not original land owners, are tenants on the Pickering Lands and some members are running businesses (commercial businesses, including a hang gliding school as well as farms ) on a Billion dollars of publicly owned land leased seemingly at a deep discount to typical commercial lease.
+The failure of Land Over Landings to disclose this potential conflict of interest is a consistent problem for all reporters.